andersonopt/website/content/solutions/ao-energy-market.md

 ### Easily test different scenarios and iterate quickly

-Queue up a wide variety of mass grid simulation scenarios and adjust model assumptions to identify the most valuable projects to focus on.
+Queue up a wide variety of mass grid simulation scenarios and adjust parameters after the initial run to find the right configuration.
+Consultant-provided runs typically only include a few scenario views and revised scenarios come with additional multi-week timelines.

  {{< /column >}} {{< column "mobile_start" >}} ![](/images/macbook.png)
 {{< /column >}}